Lower back pain with shooting pain down the entire leg

 That worried the sports doctor so he sent me for lower spine and SI joint x-rays.

 I apologize for the verbose letter, but writing it was rather therapeutic.
 I've attached my x-ray images and hope you can tell me what you see.
-Many thanks, Jake

-Hello Jake, Actually it's very nice to receive your "verbose" letter; so many folk say they have a sore back and it's goes down the leg, and what's to be done.
+Actually it's very nice to receive your "verbose" letter; so many folk say they have a sore back and it's goes down the leg, and what's to be done.
 All this detail is helpful.

 Clearly you've had a full prolapsed disc, almost certainly at the L5-S1 level.
 The change in the shape of the disc seen on the lateral xray explains your posture and the loss of the inward curve that concerned your sports doctor.